mstksg/inCode/copy/entries/machines-3.md

 to the end*, short-circuiting; it doesn't bother "ticking along" the `onFor` and updating its state!

-The arguably more interesting usage, and the one that happens often in real life, is the powerful usage of the switching combinator `(-->)` inorder to be able to combine multiple `Auto`'s that simulate "stages"...an `Auto` can "do what it wants", and then chose to "hand it off" when it is ready.
+The arguably more interesting usage, and the one that is more used in real life[^schead], is the powerful usage of the switching combinator `(-->)` inorder to be able to combine multiple `Auto`'s that simulate "stages"...an `Auto` can "do what it wants", and then choose to "hand it off" when it is ready.

+[^schead]: Admittedly, implicit short-circuiting with `Auto`s is actually often times a lot more of a headache than it's worth.

 ~~~haskell
 !!!machines/AutoOn.hs "stages ::"